-Additionally, pump capacity is not sufficient.
-It is recommended that large storm water stations have pumps that start no more than six times per hour, yet the O'Connor station pumps start 12-14 times per hour.
+hour.
 Further, in the event of a 10-year storm, station capacity requires pumping 230 cubic feet of water per second (CFS) and 290 CFS for a 100-year storm.
-However, the O'Connor pumps measure 49 CFS each, or 200 CFS total.184
+However, the O'Connor pumps measure 49 CFS each, or 200 CFS total.
+186

 It is also noted that the electrical capacity of the pump station is not sufficient.
 This includes poor outlets, power panels, and equipment connections.
-185
+187

 Various other deficiencies exist that effect demand as well.
 Notably, there are an insufficient number of storm drains throughout City streets.
-This has contributed to a history of flooding in the area, with eight major flood events having occurred since 1940.186 The Storm Drain Master Plan also identified that there are 93,292 linear feet of pipe and 430 nodes within EPA and 160,200 linear feet of pipe and 759 nodes in the report's GIS hydraulic model, but only 85 percent of pipe diameters could be identified, and the nodes shapefile is missing approximately 30 percent of invert depths.
+This has contributed to a history of flooding in the area, with eight major flood events having occurred since 1940.
+The Storm Drain Master Plan also identified that there are 93,292 linear feet of pipe and 430 nodes within EPA and 160,200 linear feet of pipe and 759 nodes in the report's GIS hydraulic model, but only 85 percent of pipe diameters could be identified, and the nodes shapefile is missing approximately 30 percent of invert depths.